DAS4Whales/DAS4Whales/README.md

 >Wilcock, W., & Ocean Observatories Initiative.
 (2023).
 Rapid: A Community Test of Distributed Acoustic Sensing on the Ocean Observatories Initiative Regional Cabled Array [Data set].
 Ocean Observatories Initiative. https://doi.org/10.58046/5J60-FJ89

 ## A final word
 Please, report any bugs or issues you may have using this package and notebook either through GitHub or directly by email.
-This is my first python module and I'm always keen on learning how to make my work more inclusive, accessible and polyvalent.
+This is my first python package and I'm always keen on learning how to make my work more inclusive, accessible and polyvalent.
 New contritibutors are Welcome!